Case Study: Managing DBS renewals

 Click to see a larger version

 You'll get an email notification when the next stage is due for processing.
 At that next stage, find the person in the correct stage of the Flow and click the Process button.
 Tick to select the appropriate email - once you do, you again have the option to personalise the email.
-Once the instructions are completed, Run Actions to move them on to the next stage.
+Once the instructions are completed, click Run Actions to move them on to the next stage.

 Click to see a larger version